kbondar17/my-cv/README.md

-# My CV
+# Cyrill's CV

-Eager Python developer with 2 years of experience.
+Certified Python developer with 3+ years of experience.
 Well acquainted with database engineering, data processing and Python web frameworks.
-In love with data journalism and data viz.

-I decided to pursue development after a career in journalism to have the power of technology and data to back my words up with.
-I am a self-starter, and am constantly advancing my skills on my own time in addition to my formal bootcamp training.
+I decided to pursue development after a career in journalism to have the power of technology to back my words up with.
+I am a self-starter, and am constantly advancing my skills on my own time in addition to my bootcamp training.

+I dream of joining a team of professionals to work hard on non-trivial challenges

 ## Experience

 **10.2022 - ongoing**, Python Developer at [Joompers](http://joompers.com/).

 Joompers - is a platform that provides tools for content creators to run a subscription service.
-* Developed and maintainig API that covers core service functionality (authentication, content creation, following)
+Communicate with the client to better understand his needs Lead a team of three to developed, deployed and maintain back end that covers core service functionality (authentication, content creation, following etc.)
+Implemented CI/CD pipelines and instill a culture of clean code.

 **01.2022 - ongoing**, Python Developer at [Transparency International Russia](https://github.com/TI-Russia).